kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 progress for long time.
 So, they would not give a reliable signal for debugging based on playbooks.

-Renewing the even on every Job update seems excessive from the performance perspective.
+Renewing the event on every Job update seems excessive from the performance perspective.

 ## Infrastructure Needed (Optional)